troyhope/only-coders/README.md

 npm start

+# Technologies

+- **Next.js (React):** A React-based framework that enables functionality such as server-side rendering and generating static websites for React based web applications.
+- **Bootstrap and CSS Modules:** Bootstrap provides pre-built, responsive design components, while CSS Modules allow for modular and reusable CSS styling.
+- **MongoDB:** A NoSQL database that provides high performance, high availability, and easy scalability.

 # Level 1: Dashboard

 In this level, a dashboard layout is established utilising the new app router from Next.js.
 The project structure and the use of server and client components are critical in this setup.
 Here's a detailed breakdown: